thindil/nish/README.md

 #### Advanced shell's commands' history

-The shell sorts the commands history not only by most recently used but also by most frequently used.
+The shell sorts the commands' history not only by most recently used but also by most frequently used.
 Additionally, there are available a few commands to manipulate the shell's commands' history like show history or clear it.
-And more to come.
+It is also possible to set the amount of commands to store in the shell's history or do the shell should store also invalid commands or not.

+#### Advanced shell's configuration

+All shell's options can be previewed from the shell.
+Additionally, it is possible to set them inside the shell and reset options' values to the default values.
+At this moment, all options are related to the shell's commands' history, but with time there will be more things to set.

 ### How to install